noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 ### SNS

-- integration SNS with alarms that trigger notifications is a foundational pattern in AWS
+- cloudwatch alarms that send SNS messages is a foundational pattern in AWS

 ### vpc